st-tech/zr-obp/benchmark/ope/README.md

 ## Requirements and Setup

 The Python environment is built using [poetry](https://github.com/python-poetry/poetry).
-You can build the same environment as in our benchmark experiment by cloning the repository and running `poetry install` directly under the folder as follows.
+You can build the same environment as in our benchmark experiment by cloning the repository and running `poetry install` directly under the folder (if you do not install poetry, please run `pip install poetry` first.).

 ```bash
 # clone the obp repository